NatashaPa/M149-P2/README.md

 REST API:
 The code for the REST API is in the app.py.
-In the templated folder there is home.html which is used by the API.
+In the templates folder there is home.html which is used by the API.

 MONGO DB:
 In fakeCitizens.py you will find the code for inserting fake citizens in the database.